Rhinoceros 3D: Compatibility

 When opening CAD file formats not in its native .3dm file format, Rhinoceros will convert the geometry into its native format; when importing a CAD file, the geometry is added to the current file.

 When Autodesk AutoCAD's file format changes (see DWG file format for more information), the Open Design Alliance reverse engineers the file format to allow these files to be loaded by other vendors' software.
 Rhinoceros's import and export modules are actually plug-ins, so they can be easily updated via a service release.
-Rhinoceros Service Releases (SR) are frequent and freely downloadable.
+Rhinoceros service releases (SR) are frequent and freely downloadable.
 Rhinoceros 5 SR10 can import and export DWG/DXF file formats up to version 2014.

 Scripting and programming

-Rhinoceros supports two scripting languages, Rhinoscript (based on VBScript) and Python (V5.0+ and Mac).
+Rhinoceros supports two scripting languages, Rhinoscript (based on VBScript) and Python (v5.0+ and Mac).
 It also has an SDK and a complete plug-in system.

+Plugins

+Food4Rhino is the main hosting platform for plugins and add-ons for Rhinoceros 3D.